karakose77/intro-to-cs-and-programming-in-python-exercises/README.md

 5. **"mk005-merge_sort.ipynb"**: Sorts a given list by using merge sort algorithm.
 6. **"mk006-largest_odd_number_of_the_three.ipynb"**: Finds the largest odd one in a given list of numbers.
 7. **"mk007-cleaning_a_string_of_numbers.ipynb"**: Cleans the string of numbers in a given string from non-numeric characters and put them into a list as floats.
+8. **"mk008-recursive_multiplication.ipynb"**: Implementation of multiplication with recursive algorithm.